RSdropin/RSdropinUK/index.md

 ### Helping out

 These sessions cannot be run without support from members of the community.
-If you're willing to spend a couple of hours every few weeks to join a session and help out by answering questions or offering technical advice to other members of the research community, you can [register as a helper via this form](https://forms.office.com/r/wuHDQWxef4).
+If you're willing to spend a couple of hours every few weeks to join a session and help out by answering questions or offering technical advice to other members of the research community, you can [register as a helper via this form](https://forms.office.com/r/wuHDQWxef4) and sign up to help at a particular drop-in via [the wiki](https://github.com/RSdropin/RSdropinUK/wiki/Session-and-helper-schedule).
+We also have a rsdropin-helpers channel on the [ukrse Slack organisation](https://society-rse.org/join-us/) - come and say hi :wave:

-We'll ask you for your affiliation and role and how often you think you might be able to help out as well as what expertise you can offer.
-Once registered as a helper, you'll have the opportunity to sign-up to attend sessions (and, of course, you can join as an attendee too when you have questions on topics you're less familiar with).
+On the form we'll ask you for your affiliation and role and how often you think you might be able to help out as well as what expertise you can offer.
+Of course, you can join as an attendee too when you have questions on topics you're less familiar with.

 ### Code of Conduct